Johnny Stecchino: Plot

-After unsuccessfully hitting on his co-worker and other women at a soiree, Dante (Roberto Benigni) meets Maria after she nearly runs him over with her car.
+After unsuccessfully hitting on his co-worker and other women at a soiree, Dante meets Maria after she nearly runs him over with her car.
 Maria is taken aback by Dante's striking resemblance to her husband Johnny Stecchino, an Italian mobster wanted by the Sicilian Mafia for killing mobster Cozzamara's wife and despised by the locals of Palermo for treason.

 During the day, Dante works in Cesena as a bus driver for students with Down syndrome, defrauds the government into receiving disability payments for a faked disability, and steals bananas from greengrocers.
 Dante's best friend is Lillo, a student with Down syndrome and diabetes, whom he has to constantly deter from eating sweets.

 Dante runs into Maria a second time near his apartment.
-Maria, unbeknownst to him, has tracked him down in a plan to turn him over to the Sicilian mafia so they can kill him, thinking that he is Stecchino.
-Maria begins to make Dante's appearance more identical to Stecchino, by dressing him in a similar suit and tie, placing a faux mole on his face and convincing him to have a toothpick in his mouth at all times ('stecchino' is toothpick in Italian).
-Maria then begins to call him 'Johnny' or Johnny Stecchino.
+Maria, unbeknownst to him, has tracked him down in a plan to turn him over to the Sicilian mafia so they can kill him, thinking that he is Johnny.
+Maria begins to make Dante's appearance more identical to Johnny Stecchino, by dressing him in a similar suit and tie, placing a faux mole on his face and convincing him to have a toothpick in his mouth at all times ('stecchino' is toothpick in Italian).
+Maria then begins to refer to Dante as 'Johnny' or 'my Johnny'.
 She later invites Dante to her residence in Palermo where she begins to plan his murder so she and the real Johnny Stecchino can escape to South America.

-Upon arriving at the train station, Dante meets Maria's 'uncle', a cocaine addict who convinces Dante the drug is a cure for diabetes.
-While attempting to steal a banana from local greengrocer Nicola Travaglia, mobsters spot Dante and, confusing him for Stecchino, begin shooting at him.
+Upon arriving at the train station, Dante meets Maria's 'uncle' D'Agata, a cocaine user.
+When a naïve Dante asks about cocaine, D'Agata gives the excuse that he is merely taking his diabetes medicine.
+Later, while attempting to steal a banana from local greengrocer Nicola Travaglia, mobsters spot Dante and, confusing him for Johnny, begin shooting at him.
 He dodges the hail of bullets, running to the police station where he relates his understanding of the incident to the police chief (that after he stole a banana, the greengrocer had guards try to shoot him for theft).
 Bewildered by the story, the chief tells him that he has committed a serious crime, but by confessing and turning in the banana, he will be forgiven.

-After leaving the police station, Dante runs into Judge Cataratta who, mistaking Dante for Stecchino, questions his motives in confessing to the police and turning over evidence.
+After leaving the police station, Dante runs into Judge Cataratta who, mistaking Dante for Johnny, questions his motives in confessing to the police and turning over evidence.
 Cataratta advises him to forcefully take back the evidence and demand the chief print the story on the front page of newspapers, denouncing his confession.
-Maria finds Dante strolling through the streets unharmed, and though surprised, returns with him to her residence.
-Stecchino's belief that Dante bears no resemblance to him is only reinforced upon hearing that Dante spent the morning in Palermo going unnoticed by locals.
+Maria finds Dante strolling through the streets unharmed and, though surprised, returns with him to her residence.
+Johnny's belief that Dante bears no resemblance to him is only reinforced upon hearing that Dante spent the morning in Palermo going unnoticed by locals.